The longest and largest dragonfly in the U.S., the beneficial and beautiful Giant Darner is hard to miss.

-The Giant Darner appears similar to the Common Green Darner (detailed elsewhere on this site) and shares its large size and interesting coloring pattern.
-The Giant Darner is differs from the Common Green Darner by its much longer abdomen.
+The Giant Darner appears similar to the Common Green Darner and shares its large size and interesting coloring pattern.
+The Giant Darner differs from the Common Green Darner by having a much longer abdomen.
 The Giant Darner's abdomen is more than twice the length of its body while the Common Green Darner's 'tail' is about the same length of its body.
 Giant Darners have a green thorax and the top of the abdomen is bright blue.
 The brown-black, slender part of the abdomen has bright blue along the dorsal side ('spine').
 The long abdomen has a slight curve to it that bends upward.
 Large eyes are set on a yellow face.